bob123456678/TrainControl/Readme.md

             - The route ID is now pre-filled when editing route IDs
         - Locomotive Management
             - Locomotives in the locomotive selector are now sorted alphabetically
-            - Locomotives can now be added to the database through a dedicated popup menu
+            - Locomotives can now be added to the database through a separate popup window
+            - Alt+comma/period, Alt+semicolon/colon will now jump to the first/last key mapping page
+            - QWERTY/QWERTZ/AZERTY keyboard options moved to the menu bar
     - Fixed bug where "Large" track diagrams would not always render correctly

 * v2.2.7 [9/14/2024]